Alexandra Paul: Career

 Paul co-wrote and co-produced two documentaries: Jampacked, a documentary on the world population crisis, and The Cost of Cool: Finding Happiness in a Materialistic World.
 Jampacked received a Bronze Apple Award and first place recognition at the EarthVision Environmental Film and Video Festival.
-The Cost of Cool won a CINE Golden Eagle Award.
+The Cost of Cool won a 2001 CINE Golden Eagle Award.
 She also produced eight PSAs on the benefits of driving electric vehicles for the non-profit Plug In America.

 In 2019, Paul acted in three movies, among them, Escaping My Stalker.
 In 2020, she appeared in four projects, and in 2022 she starred in the independent films Tethered and Baby Steps.

-Since 2019, Paul has co-hosted the plant based lifestyle podcast Switch4Good with Olympian Dotsie Bausch.
+For six years (2019-2025), Paul co-hosted the plant based lifestyle podcast Switch4Good with Olympian Dotsie Bausch.
 In 2024, their show was named Best Vegan Podcast by Mercy for Animals.

-In 2024, Alexandra was featured in the Hulu docuseries After Baywatch: A Moment in the Sun, an in depth look at the series Baywatch and the actors involved in the show.
+In 2024, Alexandra was featured in the Hulu docuseries After Baywatch: A Moment in the Sun, an in-depth look at Baywatch and the actors involved in the show.

-In 2025, Alexandra is a finalist in the LA Press Club's National Entertainment & Journalism Awards for Celebrity Investigative Reporting.
+In 2025, Paul won the Los Angeles Press Club's National Entertainment & Journalism Award for Celebrity Investigative Reporting.
 She was nominated for her first person account published in The Ankler titled Stalked: a Baywatch Star's 13 Year Nightmare.
+The two other finalists were from Rolling Stone and Nightline.

 Personal life

-Alexandra and triathlon coach Ian Murray have been together since 1995, and they married in 2000.
+Paul and triathlon coach Ian Murray have been together since 1995, and they married in 2000.
 She became a vegetarian at age fourteen after reading the book Diet for a Small Planet by Frances Moore Lappé, and became a vegan in 2010.

 As an athlete, Paul raced the Hawaii Ironman in 1997.
 She ran the 2000 Boston Marathon.
 She has also swam the 11 mile Fiji Swim, the 12.5 mile Swim Around Key West and the 2014 Reto Acapulco 14 mile swim, among others.

-In 2015, Paul became a certified health coach and had her own wellness coaching business for 7 years.
+In 2015, Paul became a certified health coach and had her own wellness coaching business for seven years.

 In an article she wrote for The Ankler, she described a 13-year ordeal marked by relentless harassment from an obsessive female fan, which cost her $60,000 in legal fees.
-The stalker allegedly monitored all of Paul’s activities, engaged in dangerous driving by running her off the road, accused her of antisemitism, and falsely claimed her husband was a pedophile.
+The stalker allegedly monitored all of Paul's activities, engaged in dangerous driving by running her off the road, accused her of antisemitism, and falsely claimed her husband was a pedophile.
 After years of such harassment, the stalker was eventually arrested, deported, returned to the United States, and continued to target Paul and her husband until she died in 2024.
-Despite numerous legal actions—including restraining orders and federal intervention—the stalker’s obsession persisted, greatly affecting Paul’s daily life and mental health.
+Despite numerous legal actions—including restraining orders and federal intervention—the stalker's obsession persisted, greatly affecting Paul's daily life and mental health.